Jeb Dunnuck - Feb 2020

 Translucent ruby-red.
 Expressive, mineral-accented raspberry and cherry preserve aromas are complemented by

-suggestions of incense, exotic spices and pungent owers.
+suggestions of incense, exotic spices and pungent flowers.
 Seamless and impressively concentrated, offering intense

-red fruit liqueur, spicecake and oral pastille avors sharpened by a jolt of smoky minerals.
+red fruit liqueur, spice cake and floral pastille flavors sharpened by a jolt of smoky minerals.
 Rich yet energetic in style,

-nishing with superb clarity, repeating spiciness and ne-grained tannins that sneak in late.
+finishing with superb clarity, repeating spiciness and fine-grained tannins that sneak in late.
 This wine's seductive

 spiciness had me guessing that some whole clusters were in the mix, but that's not the case – all of the fruit was